Current Adventures in Lifelong Learning Events

 Enjoy socializing with fellow ALL members, find out what focus groups do, enjoy great food, participate in a short meeting to keep up with the work of the group and enjoy entertainment.
 All of that happens in the University Ballroom in the Student Center.

-Campus parking permits must be purchased using cash or check from the ALL Office, not from Campus Police.
+Campus parking permits are available and must be purchased using cash or check from the ALL Office, not from Campus Police.
 By purchasing this permit you acknowledge that you are not an employee of UW-Parkside.
 This permit is displayed on the rear view mirror of your car when on campus for ALL business.
-If ordered in time, passes may be picked up during registration at the Annual Luncheon on June 18, 2018, otherwise the pass will be mailed.
-Cost has not been announced yet.
-Note: If permits are needed for the current 2017-2018 year, contact the ALL Office to purchase.
-Office phone number is 262-595-2793.
+Contact the ALL Office to purchase.
+ALL Office phone number is 262-595-2793 if you have questions.
+ALL members may click on this link for a pdf flyer of details and the registration form.